anoma/namada/documentation/docs/src/user-guide/ledger/staking.md

 The result of this query will inform the epoch from which your delegations will be active.

-Because the PoS system is just an account, you can query its balance, which is the sum of all staked tokens:
+Because the PoS system is just an account, you can query its balance, which is the sum of all staked tokens and unbonded tokens that have not yet been withdrawn:

 ```shell
 namada client balance --owner PoS